diego-yason/votemaster/README.md

 SQL_PASS="SQLP4ssw0rd"
 ```

-If you wish, you can also add in a `MONITOR` value with the link to make a POST request to track its uptime.
+If you wish, you can also add in a `MONITOR` value with the link to make a POST request to track its uptime. *Please do add in a `TIME` value if you intend to use this feature, the default will be 300s.*

 ## Running the bot